 Under Dutch law, the diploma supplement issued by higher education institutions must use the template jointly developed by the European Commission, the Council of Europe and UNESCO.

 Interested in studying in the Netherlands?

-The Nuffic (Netherlands Organisation for International Cooperation in Higher Education) provides extensive information for students interested in coming to the Netherlands to study at a HBO institution or university.
+The Nuffic (Dutch Organisation for International Cooperation in Higher Education) provides extensive information for students interested in coming to the Netherlands to study at a HBO institution or university.

 Legalising foreign qualifications

 Do you have a foreign educational qualification, and do you want to know what its Dutch equivalent is?
 Or do you want to work or study in the Netherlands after obtaining a foreign qualification?

 Two bodies evaluate various types of foreign qualification: